michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 1/README.md

 Make sure to grab the URI and Primary Key you wrote copied earlier.
 If you don't have them, go back to the **Keys** section of the Cosmos DB in your Azure Portal to get them.

+If you are using a PCL implementation, you will have to use DependencyService since the `DocumentClient` object below is not available in the standard PCL subset.

 ```csharp
 public static class DocumentDbService
 {